 Photo of the book cover for "The Colored Cartoon" (2006).

-Social historian Christopher Lehman's four books have enriched the African-American historical canon.
+Social historian Christopher Lehman's five books have enriched the African-American historical canon.

 His previous books, “A Critical History of Soul Train on Television,” “The Colored Cartoon: Black Representation in American Animated Short Films” and “American Animated Cartoons of the Vietnam Era” drew national reviews and media coverage.